 Then, she met HRH Prince Michael of Kent, the youngest grandchild of King George V, who counts American President Franklin D. Roosevelt among his grandparents.
-The child of The Duke of Kent and Princess Marina of Kent, Michael is also deeply interested in his roots, which touch every royal house in Europe.
+The child of The Duke of Kent and Princess Marina of Greece, Michael is also deeply interested in his roots, which touch every royal house in Europe.
 They both speak multiple languages.
 They are both incredibly good-looking people.
 (And tall: she is six foot--2 meters.)